Hamilton is fifth NLI signee for next season

 DePaul assistant coach Billy Garrett joined the program in May 2009 and holds over a decade of experience at the collegiate, high school and AAU levels of basketball.
 Garrett returned to Chicago to join Jerry Wainwright's staff and remained on the staff after Oliver Purnell was hired on April 6, 2010.

-In his three seasons in Lincoln Park, Garrett has re-established Chicago recruiting roots for the Blue Demons.
+In his four seasons in Lincoln Park, Garrett has re-established Chicago recruiting roots for the Blue Demons with 10 players on the 2014-15 roster from the Chicagoland area.
 On the floor, Garrett assisted in the daily development of the current roster including 2011 BIG EAST Rookie of the Year Cleveland Melvin and BIG EAST All-Rookie Team honoree Brandon Young.

 Before moving to DePaul's Lincoln Park campus in 2009, Garrett was the associate head coach at Texas A&M-Corpus Christi for two seasons.
 Prior to joining the Islanders in May 2007, he was an assistant at Iowa (2006-07), Seton Hall (2001-06) and Siena (2000-01).